 The documents below introduce new students, staff, and faculty to the basics of the Smith computing environment.
 Each document provides essential information that will help you use the Smith network effectively and securely.

 Questions?
-Call the ITS User Support Center at extension 4487 or send email to email@example.com.
+Call the IT Service Center at extension 4487 or send email to email@example.com.
 We'll be glad to help.

 Account Request Forms

 Sophia, or Banner account, you must first fill out a printed copy of the appropriate account request form.
 This document contains links to printable versions of our basic account request forms.

 Smith's connection to the Internet provides us all with access to the world, but it also provides hackers with a connection they can use to try to invade Smith systems.
 This document explains how to choose secure (non-intuitive) passwords and change those password periodically, so you can protect your accounts and all the systems on which you work.